GOD SPEED, JOHN GLENN © 1998Cape Canaveral, FL

-Photographic Story I am an ardent fan of NASA, and anything that has to do with the stars and the universe.
+I am an ardent fan of NASA, and anything that has to do with the stars and the universe.
 I was invited to photograph the shuttle that carried John Glenn’s second trip into outer space.
-It also carried a scientist friends project: pregnant fish.
+It also carried a scientist friend’s project: pregnant fish.
 They were the first species to give birth in space.
 The object was to see if fish could be a renewable food source for space travel.
-Watching the shuttle lift off toward the heavens was a very powerful experience.
+Watching the shuttle liftoff toward the heavens was a very powerful experience.
 While watching, I was inspired to the realization that we can do anything we set our minds to and this gave me a wonderful hope for the future.
 It was a great experience.
-Analog – Archival Silver Gelatin Photograph Clyde’s silver gelatin black and white images are created using an 8” x 10”, 11” x 14”, or 12” x 20” view camera.
-Clyde prints his images in his own darkroom on fiber-base paper in a limited edition.
-The photographs are selenium toned, then mounted and matted to current archival standards.
-His images come in sizes from 8” x 10” inches to 5’x 8’ feet.
-His love of art and nature is seen in the exceptional detail and more subtle textures of his photography.
-Each photograph is individually hand printed in the darkroom and will vary based on factors such as artist preference, chemistry and temperature.
-The image displayed on the website is a digital scan of the original negative and should be considered a representation of the printed version of the art.
+This photograph is hand-printed in Clyde’s darkroom on fiber-based paper, selenium toned, then mounted and matted to current archival standards.
+The photograph is a limited edition and signed by Clyde.
+Disclaimer – Cropping, contrast, and image density may vary.
+To learn more about the darkroom printing process, click here.